FQA FELLOW ELECTED A FELLOW OF THE ROYAL SOCIETY

 New Fellows

-We are delighted to welcome 20 new Fellows to the Academy in 2024.
+We are delighted to have welcomed 13 new Fellows to the Academy in 2025.

 Voices from the Pandemic